 - Large social space - although perfect for relaxing, dining and getting to know your peers, this space doubles up as an events space ideal for guest speakers, student events and all-round celebrations

 NMITE Skylon Campus

-Our Skylon campus, built with sustainability at its heart, is home to both the Centre for Advanced Timber Technology (CATT) and the Centre for Advanced Manufacturing (CAM); two 700sq m workshops.
+Our Skylon campus, built with sustainability at its heart, is home to both the Centre for Advanced Timber Technology (CATT) and the Centre for Automated Manufacturing (CAM); two 700sq m workshops.
 These unique workshops provide opportunities for applied, practical learning - through testing, prototyping and manufacture - simulating a real-world industrial setting.
 It facilitates NMITE's unique learning-by-doing approach.

 The purpose built 2,500sq m building also houses five studios for classroom learning in addition to a number of breakout spaces.
 These spaces are flooded with natural light along with an abundance of future-proofed digital solutions to support blended learning opportunities.